Platinum award-winning composer/music producer

 In November 2005 Mars releases his album 11.22 Arrival.
 One more gem in the Eleventh Hour series, soaring into undiscovered musical galaxies.
 Captures the essence of an eclectic variety of styles but with the distinct flavour of Mars' plight for hope and renewal within modern existence.
 An adventurous collection of songs that bravely explore brand new sonic dimensions.

-Also in 2001 upon popular request, Mars released his first Christmas album titled Christmas from Mars.
-This collection of classic Christmas songs fused with Mars' production and songwriting genius is something for your Christmas CD collection.
+Upon popular request, Mars released his first Christmas album in 2001 titled Christmas from Mars.
+This collection of classic Christmas songs fused with Mars' production and songwriting genius is something for your Christmas collection.

 In late 2003, Mars completed his newest set of albums 11.04-Panorama, the fourth in the "Eleventh Hour" series, Final Frontier, the first in the motivational series, and Nocturnal Diaries, another eclectic tribute to Nature & Collaborations, a sound diary of Mars' collaborations with friends over the years.
 Not only does Mars create the music but he also creates the artwork for each album.
 In most cases, each album image is from his fine art collection.